rust-lang/rfcs/text/3383-recommended-bin-crates.md

-The problem could also be sidestepped by publishing the command in a crate with the same name as the command and using a different name for the library crate, but this does arguably result in a worse user experience problem since `cargo add` does not fail for binary-only crates.
+The problem could also be sidestepped by publishing the command in a crate with the same name as the command and using a different name for the library crate.
+(While `cargo add` currently does not fail for binary-only crates that could very well be addressed without an RFC.)
+A disparity between crate name and library name again comes with its own disadvantages, e.g. Rust users often expect libraries published on crates.io to be documented at docs.rs/{lib_name}.

+So while these two alternatives have their own disadvantages, they are also generally not an option for projects that have already been published using the described naming convention, since converting a library-only crate to a binary-only crate is bound to result in confusion.

-This RFC poses a simple solution to a rather annoying problem.
+The proposed field provides a simple solution to a rather annoying problem and could be easily applied to existing projects using this common naming convention to solve the described user experience problem.

 # Prior art
 [prior-art]: #prior-art